• Skip to primary navigation

 Versión en español

-Chilean CevicheWhat differentiates the Chilean ceviche from the Peruvian and other versions from countries in Latin America?
-Let’s see, the size of the pieces of fish: in the Chilean ceviche the fish is cut small, I remember how sometimes my grandmother did it with cubes of 1/2 cm, almost ground.
-The onion variety, in the Chilean version, is always Spanish or yellow onion.
-And finally the other ingredients: that are minimal in the Chilean case: bell peppers, if desired, and cilantro.
-In the Peruvian version, the corn and the sweet potato abound and the onion is the purple variety and chopped in half-moons.
+Let's see the size of the fish pieces: in the Chilean ceviche, the fish is cut small.
+I remember how sometimes my grandmother did it with cubes of ½ cm, almost ground.
+In the Chilean version, the onion variety is always Spanish or yellow.
+Finally, the other minimal ingredients in the Chilean case are bell peppers, if desired, and cilantro.
+In the Peruvian version, the corn and the sweet potato abound, and the onion is the purple variety and chopped in half-moons.

 Maybe you’re interested in the recipe: Sauteed white fish.